pysal/pysal/doc/source/library/index.rst

 The Python Spatial Analysis Library consists of several sub-packages each addressing a different area of spatial analysis.
 In addition to these sub-packages PySAL includes some general utilities used across all modules.

+Note that this documentation is underdevelopment and is thus not fully complete.

 Documentation
 -------------
 PySAL documentation is available in two forms: python docstrings and a html webpage at http://pysal.org/